htw-imi-showtime/showtime-website/content/ws24/bachelor/b4-john-the-explorer/features.md

 {{<section title="Interactive Travel Insights">}}

 Explore activities, landmarks, and local events in your chosen city, with insights on hidden gems and local favorites.
-Receive detailed flight schedules, durations, and prices.
+Receive detailed flight schedules, durations and prices.

 {{</section>}}